gl-inet/docs3.x/docs/setup/4g_smart_router/applications.md

 ## Plug-ins

-**Plug-ins** allows you to manage the OpenWrt packages.
+**Plug-ins** allows you to manage OpenWrt packages.
 You can install or remove any package.

 Remember to click `Update` whenever you access this packages repository.